Discover

 • The Plateau d’Hauteville ski resort

-Plateau d’Hauteville enjoys a unique situation at the heart of the Ain department, in the historic Bugey region.
-At an altitude of between 850 and 1234 m, this highland plateau always surprises visitors with its exceptional quality of life, fresh air, generous nature, beneficial climate, varied landscapes and preserved plant life…
+The Plateau d’Hauteville enjoys a unique location in the heart of the Ain department, in the historic Bugey region.
+Situated at an altitude of between 850 and 1234 m, this high plateau never ceases to amaze visitors with its exceptional quality of life, pure air, generous nature, beneficial climate, varied landscapes and unspoilt...

 • The Plateau de Retord